"The brand name is derived from the poem, 'Mandalay,' by Rudyard Kipling,

 Driven to connect audiences with artists, the company has expanded from motion pictures and television to professional sports, sports entertainment, and digital media.

-Our rich history of filmed entertainment includes the box office hits, Donnie Brasco, Wild Things, Les Miserables, I Know What You Did Last Summer, I Still Know, the sequel to I Know What You Did Last Summer, Sleepy Hollow, Enemy At The Gates, The Score, Into the Blue, The Kids Are All Right, Soul Surfer, Bernie, and The Game Stands Tall.
+Our rich history of filmed entertainment includes the box office hits, Donnie Brasco, Wild Things, Les Miserables, I Know What You Did Last Summer, I Still Know, the sequel to I Know What You Did Last Summer, Sleepy Hollow, Enemy at the Gates, The Score, Into the Blue, The Kids Are All Right, Soul Surfer, Bernie, The Game Stands Tall, The Birth of a Nation, and Mark Felt – The Man Who Brought Down the White House.

 “Following my location based entertainment leadership experience with Loews, we expanded Mandalay into a national entertainment sports provider with Mandalay Sports Entertainment and Mandalay Baseball LLC.
 Over the years, Mandalay has owned numerous professionally affiliated Minor League Baseball franchises and venues across the nation.
 In a joint venture with the ownership of the Los Angeles Dodgers, Mandalay Baseball LLC, currently owns the Triple-A affiliated Minor League Baseball franchise of the Dodgers which plays in Oklahoma City.”